 Policy and Program Manager

-Lorena is originally from Quito, Ecuador, and has worked alongside indigenous leaders, elders, attorneys, and human rights defenders for the past decade.
+Lorena has worked alongside indigenous leaders, elders, attorneys, and human rights defenders for the past decade.
 Her work has focused on supporting indigenous peoples from the United States, Mexico, Central and South America in both local and international human rights advocacy.
 Her primary areas of work have been policy, communications and fundraising efforts that assist indigenous peoples’ fight for the recognition of their right of self-determination and securing rights to lands, territories and natural resources.
 Lorena has worked with prominent indigenous led organizations throughout her entire career in support of the indigenous human rights movement.
 She studied Government and International Politics with a minor in Conflict Analysis and Resolution from George Mason University in the DC area.

 Program Coordinator, Indigenous Language Rights Program

-Andrea Flores (Guatemala) Administrative Coordinator
+Administrative Coordinator

-Janet Hernandez (Mexico) Leadership Development
+Leadership Development